bndn/download_favorited_tweets/README.md

 # Download Favorited Tweets

-A Ruby script to download and save all your favorited tweets in a JSON file.
+A Ruby script to download and add your new favorited tweets in a JSON file.

 ## Usage